weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ## Summary ##

-You have used Weave out-of-the-box in ECS, both for service discovery and load balancing between containers on ECS, regardless of whether the execute in the same or different hosts.
+You have used Weave out-of-the-box in ECS, both for service discovery and load balancing between containers on ECS, regardless of whether they are executed on the same or on different hosts.

 ## Known issues/limitations ##